nodesman/conductor/README.md

 This tool is an experiment in using AI to augment engineering intelligence, not just to generate code.

+### Getting Unstuck: The GPT-5 Second Opinion

+Even with the best prompts, an AI can get stuck.
+To address this, `conductor` has a built-in diagnostic step.
+If Gemini is unable to solve a problem after a few attempts, the workflow will suggest using OpenAI's GPT-5 for a "second opinion".

+This is handled by a pre-formatted `curl` command that you can execute.
+It assumes you have an `OPENAI_API_KEY` environment variable set.
+This mechanism is designed to break loops and introduce fresh perspectives when you're hitting a wall, ensuring that you always have a path forward.

 ## Cross-Project Intelligence and Task Management

 Beyond generating prompts for code-level tasks, this project also establishes a standardized structure for managing multiple projects.
 The goal is to enable a centralized tool, potentially powered by Gemini, to read, understand, and reason about the status and priorities of all your projects at a high level.